-- Highlight sources of information, agencies, and how to access support about common mental health issues on our school website. - Ensure that all parents are aware of who to talk to, and how to get about this if they have concerns about their own child or a friend of their child.
+- Highlight sources of information, agencies, and how to access support about common mental health issues on our school website.
+The website landing page has a section devoted to mental health and signposting for parents/carers. - Ensure that all parents are aware of who to talk to, and how to get about this if they have concerns about their own child or a friend of their child.
 This will be detailed on our website and also in the parent handbook. - Make our mental health policy easily accessible to parents.
-Available on our website - Offer opportunities for parents and carers to feedback on policies and procedures (this could be done through parent governors for example). - Share ideas about how parents can support positive mental health in their children through our regular school information evenings. - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.
+Available on our website - Offer opportunities for parents and carers to feedback on policies and procedures (this could be done through parent governors for example). - Share ideas about how parents can support positive mental health in their children through our regular school information evenings. - Share online courses that are available for the public on supporting their child with their well being and mental health. - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.